dart-lang/site-www/src/_guides/language/language-tour.md

 In the generated documentation, `[Food]` becomes a link to the API docs for the Food class.

-To parse Dart code and generate HTML documentation, you can use the SDK’s [documentation generation tool.](https://github.com/dart-lang/dartdoc#dartdoc) For an example of generated documentation, see the [Dart API documentation.]({{site.dart_api}}/{{site.data.pkg-vers.SDK.channel}}) For advice on how to structure
+To parse the Dart code and generate HTML documentation, you can use the SDK’s [documentation generation tool.](https://github.com/dart-lang/dartdoc#dartdoc) For an example of generated documentation, see the [Dart API documentation.]({{site.dart_api}}/{{site.data.pkg-vers.SDK.channel}}) For advice on how to structure